Can Automated Web Accessibility Programs Accurately Determine ADA and 508 Compliance?

 Yes, it is estimated that 8.5% of males and about .50% of females have trouble differentiating color combinations and/or color differences.
 The advice by professionals in the ADA/508 compliance industry is to avoid the following color combinations: green and red, green and brown, green and blue, green and black, green and grey, blue and grey, blue and purple, and light green and yellow.
 The best advice is to keep it simple a single color or use shading in the same color to create contrast, versus overlapping another color.
 Avoid using color as a sole indicator for data or to highlight or indicate a link.

 If multiple colors are used avoid greens, use high contrasting colors and use a program that allows you to see the color combination from multiple viewpoints.
-Coblis is one of many tools available to simulate what a user with a visual impairment like colorblindness might see.
-(We are not affiliated with Coblis and we are not endorsing the product, we encourage researching many programs to find the one that meets your needs.)
+Pilestone is one of many tools available to simulate what a user with a visual impairment like colorblindness might see.
+(We are not affiliated with Pilestone and we are not endorsing the product, we encourage researching many programs to find the one that meets your needs.)

 Are Automated Web Accessibility Programs Needed for ADA Accessibility and/or Section 508 Compliance?